 As a result of the ongoing reform and replacement of specific benchmark interest rates, uncertainty remains regarding the timing and exact nature of those changes.
 Overall, a considerable number of contracts within the Company are directly affected by the reform of benchmark interest rates.
 Hedging relationships within the Company are based primarily on USD LIBOR reference interest rates, whereby those rates are designated as the hedged risk in fair value hedges.
 In the case of these hedging relationships, uncertainty arises with respect to the identifiability of the designated benchmark interest rates.
-For instruments maturing after the cessation of USD LIBOR, the notional amount of financial derivatives not yet converted to an alternative interest rate at December 31, 2021, is \$2,653,434k.
-The notional amount of non-derivative financial liabilities not yet converted to an alternative interest rate is \$50,000k.
+For instruments maturing after the cessation of USD LIBOR, the notional amount of non-derivative financial liabilities not yet converted to an alternative interest rate at December 31, 2022, is \$50,000k.
+For all financial derivatives referencing USD Libor existing as of the reporting date, an arrangement for the time of the cessation of the interest rate has already been made with the counterparty.

-The transition to the newly created or revised benchmark interest rates is being managed, monitored and assessed with regard to risk management implications as part of a multidisciplinary project, the scope of which is likely to cover changes to systems, processes, risk and valuation models, as well as dealing with the related impact at an accounting and financial reporting level.
-The uncertainty triggered by the interest rate benchmark reform is expected to be eliminated during the financial year 2022.
+The transition to the newly created or revised benchmark interest rates is being managed, monitored and assessed with regard to risk management implications as part of a multidisciplinary project.
+The tasks of the conversion project includes the continual monitoring of regulatory developments, the initiation of necessary changes to systems, processes, risk and measurement models as well as the clarification of the associated accounting and financial reporting implications.
+The uncertainty triggered by the interest rate benchmark reform is expected to be eliminated during the financial year 2023.

 All interest rate derivative instruments not formally designated as hedging instruments in hedging relationships are recorded at fair value with the changes in fair value recognized in the financial result on the statements of comprehensive income or loss.
-The fair value of these interest rate derivative positions are reflected as of December 31, 2021 and, 2020 in interest rate derivative assets in the amount of \$6,022k and \$50,681, respectively, and interest rate derivative liabilities in the amount of \$9,919k and \$54,057k, respectively.
-The realized and unrealized gain on stand-alone interest rate derivatives was \$267,233k in 2021 and loss of \$3,795k in 2020.
+The fair value of these interest rate derivative positions are reflected as of December 31, 2022 and, 2021 in interest rate derivative assets in the amount of \$69,007k and \$6,022, respectively, and interest rate derivative liabilities in the amount of \$56,301k and \$9,919k, respectively.
+The realized and unrealized gain on stand-alone interest rate derivatives was \$4,062k in 2022 and loss of \$267,233k in 2021.